Finding your Brand Personality — AKA Your Tone of Voice!

 Soon enough, your brand personality will take shape, and storytelling won't be as awkward or confusing as it was.
 You'll be left with an authentic, natural, fun, and fruitful way of marketing your brand.

-Introducing our Feels Finder, a unique tool designed to help you connect with your customers' emotional state.
-By uncovering how your brand makes them feel, you can discover the emotions that resonate with your audience.
+Introducing Emilie.
+Our custom GPT branding tool.
+A tool we designed to help you connect with your customers' emotional state.
+By uncovering how your brand makes them feel, you can better resonate with your audience.

 Understand how to audit your brand's touchpoints